SilasRodrigues19/Cities/README.md

 <hr>

-#### \* App auth is mocked with a fake token, use any valid email and at least 5 characters for password for example:
+#### \* App auth is mocked with a fake token, use any valid email and at least 5 characters for password, for example:

 <br>